 Information for Healthcare Professionals

-An outbreak of respiratory disease, COVID-19, caused by a novel (new) coronavirus (SARS-CoV-2) that was first detected in China has spread to over 100 locations internationally and many states in the US.
+An outbreak of respiratory disease, COVID-19, caused by a novel (new) coronavirus (SARS-CoV-2) that was first detected in China has spread to over 100 locations internationally and all states in the US.
 Community spread of COVID-19 has been established in Contra Costa County, and it is expected that numbers of cases will continue to increase.
 Mitigation strategies such as social distancing and isolation of ill individuals will be most effective for control of the spread of COVID-19.
 Please see the Provider Health Alert for further information on current guidance.

 Based on what is currently known about COVID-19, and what is known about other coronaviruses, spread is thought to occur mostly from person-to-person via respiratory droplets.
 The most common symptoms seen with COVID-19 include cough, fever, and/or shortness of breath.
 Although the complete clinical picture of COVID-19 is not fully known, reported illnesses have ranged from mild to severe illness and death.
-Older people and people with underlying health conditions are at highest risk of developing serious COVID-19 illness.
+Older people and people with underlying health conditions are at the highest risk of developing serious COVID-19 illness.

 The Contra Costa Public Health Lab will continue to accept specimens for high priority patients.
 High priority patients are those who are at risk for poor outcomes or may expose vulnerable people, such as: